CARV-ICS-FORTH/knot/README.md

 make prepare-develop
 ```

-This will setup all requirements (cert-manager and an SSL-enabled ingress controller), as well as optional integrations (JupyterHub, Argo Workflows, Grafana/Prometheus, a private container registry), and set up a virtual environment to run Karvdash from the command line.
+This will setup all requirements (cert-manager and an SSL-enabled ingress controller), as well as optional integrations (JupyterHub, Argo Workflows, Harbor, Grafana/Prometheus), and set up a virtual environment to run Karvdash from the command line.
 You need to have [Helm](https://helm.sh), the [Helm diff plugin](https://github.com/databus23/helm-diff), and [Helmfile](https://github.com/roboll/helmfile) installed.
-A proxy will forward all requests locally, including requests to the mutating admission webhook to attach file domains and datasets to service containers.
+A proxy will forward all requests locally, including requests to the mutating admission webhook to attach file domains and datasets to service containers, or configure registry credentials.

-Then, start the local server with:
+Then, start the local server and async task worker with:
 ```bash
 make develop
 ```